The Pyramid (film): Production

+This film was directed by Grégory Levasseur, making his directorial debut, produced by Alexandre Aja and distributed by 20th Century Fox.
+Robert O. Kaplan, Alfred S. Newman, Justine Raczkiewicz were credited as executive producers of the film.
+The plot centers around a team of archaeologists who uncover a lost pyramid in the Egyptian desert and encounter terrifying events as they explore its interior.

 Release

 On July 7, 2014, 20th Century Fox picked up the distribution rights to the film, and was set for a release date for December 5, 2014.
 It was then released on DVD and Blu-ray on May 5, 2015, as well on video on demand on April 17, 2015.